Detailed League Outline

 The Home team, as designated by the schedule, is responsible for running the scoreboard.
 The Home team will occupy the first base dugout.
 The umpire will provide the Home team coach with the scoreboard module during the pre-game plate meeting.
 The module must stay inside the dugout.
 An adult volunteer (18+, no minors) from the Home team will then be able to update the scoreboard as needed via the module.
 At the end of the game, the module is to be left on the bench in the dugout our returned to the umpire.

 Individual awards will be given to teams finishing 1st or 2nd place in their division.
 Forfeiture of the last game of the season will result in immediate loss of place standing/team awards for forfeiting team.
+Individual participation awards will be given to all T-ball, 6U, 7U, and 8U players.
+First and second place individual awards will be given to teams in each division T-Ball - 18U.
 Awards will be given the exact number of players listed, with complete information and guardian signature, on your roster.
 Players missing information or signatures will not receive an award.
-Division winners will also earn a berth to the USSSA State and World Series.
-For more information regarding State and the World Series, please contact USSSA – www.usssa.com or MSP – www.playmsp.com.

 Individuals Seeking Teams/Extra Players